Many or all companies we feature compensate us. Compensation and editorial

 Here are a few possibilities:

 • 0% introductory APR credit cards: If you have good credit, you may qualify for a 0% introductory APR card.
-This period can sometimes last almost two years and lets you repay the balance interest-free during that period.
+This period can sometimes last almost two years, allowing you to repay the balance interest-free during that time.

-• Salary advance apps: Many apps offer small salary advances that you repay out of your next paycheck.
-This can help you access the cash you need fast.
+• Cash advance apps: Many cash advance apps offer small salary advances that you repay out of your next paycheck.
+This can help you access the cash you need quickly, though some apps charge optional fees or tips that can add up.

 If you can’t qualify for a personal loan on your own, one potential option is to use a cosigner or co-borrower.
 With this arrangement, someone with good or excellent credit signs on to the loan, which can help you qualify.

-However, keep in mind that the cosigner will be responsible for the loan.
-If you miss a payment, it will damage your and their credit history.
-If your cosigner is a friend or family member, it will be similar to borrowing money from them.
-In either case, failing to pay can damage your relationship with the person.
+However, keep in mind that the cosigner is legally responsible for the loan.
+If you miss a payment, it will damage both your credit and theirs.
+If your cosigner is a friend or family member, it’s similar to borrowing money from them.
+In either case, failing to repay can strain your relationship.

 FAQ